Health insurance marketplace: Private health insurance exchanges

 A private health insurance exchange is an exchange run by a private sector company or nonprofit.
 Health plans and insurance carriers in a private exchange must meet certain criteria defined by the exchange management.
 Private exchanges combine technology and human advocacy, and include online eligibility verification and mechanisms for allowing employers who connect their employees or retirees with exchanges to offer subsidies.
 They are designed to help consumers find plans personalized to their specific health conditions, preferred doctor/hospital networks, and budget.
-These exchanges are sometimes called marketplaces or intermediaries, and work directly with insurance carriers, effectively acting as extensions of the carrier.
-The largest and most successful private health care exchange is CaliforniaChoice, established by CHOICE Administrators in 1996.

 Private health exchanges predate the Affordable Care Act.
 One example of an early health care exchange is International Medical Exchange (IMX), a company venture financed in Louisville, Kentucky, by Standard Telephones and Cables, a large British technology company (now Nortel), to develop the exchange concept in the U.S. using on-line technology.
 The product was created in the mid-1980s.
 IMX developed an eligibility verification system, a claims management system, and a bank-based payments administration system that would manage payments between the patient, the employer, and the insurance carrier.
 Like proposed exchanges today, it focused on standards of care, utilization review by a third party, private insurer participation, and cost reduction for the health care system through product simplification.
 The focus was on creating local or regional exchanges that offered a series of standardized health care plans that reduced the complexity and cost of acquiring or understanding health care insurance, while simplifying claims administration.
 The system was modeled after the standardized stock exchange and banking industry back office processes.
 The major difference was that IMX health care exchanges would provide their products through a national network of existing commercial banks rather than setting up a duplicate payment and administration systems network as proposed today.
 The IMX product rights were acquired by Anthem (then Blue Cross and Blue Shield of Kentucky).
 The exchange product became the basis for inter-carrier claims settlement between commercial insurance carriers and Blue Cross organizations.
 The founders of IMX were from top management at Humana, and top management of First Tennessee National Corp (now First Horizon).

 In overlapping markets, the co-existence of public and private exchange plans can lead to confusion when speaking of an "exchange plan."
 In California, Anthem Blue Cross offers HMO plans through both the state-run Covered California exchange and the private CaliforniaChoice exchange, but doctor networks are not identical.
 Physicians advertising acceptance of Anthem Blue Cross Exchange HMOs may misinform individuals enrolled in Anthem Blue Cross Exchange HMOs through the private exchange.